warnerjoe/warnerjoe/README.md

 - 🤝 I’m looking for help with **finding work!**

-- 👨‍💻 All of my projects are available at [https://github.com/warnerjoe](https://github.com/warnerjoe)

 - 💬 Ask me about **react, node, mongo, jest**

 - 📫 How to reach me **warnerjoe337@icloud.com**